luisdiogo2071317/azure-docs.pt-pt/articles/hdinsight/hdinsight-migrate-from-windows-to-linux.md

 ## <a name="client-side-technologies"></a>Tecnologias do lado do cliente

-Tecnologias do lado do cliente, como [cmdlets do Azure PowerShell](/powershell/azureps-cmdlets-docs), [CLI do Azure](../cli-install-nodejs.md), ou o [.NET SDK para Hadoop](https://hadoopsdk.codeplex.com/) continuar a trabalhar clusters baseados em Linux.
+Tecnologias do lado do cliente, como [cmdlets do Azure PowerShell](/powershell/azureps-cmdlets-docs), [CLI clássica do Azure](../cli-install-nodejs.md), ou o [.NET SDK para Hadoop](https://hadoopsdk.codeplex.com/) continuar a trabalhar clusters baseados em Linux.
 Essas tecnologias se baseiam nas APIs REST, que são os mesmos em ambos os tipos de SO do cluster.

 ## <a name="server-side-technologies"></a>Tecnologias do lado do servidor